usmansaleem/QuranProject/README.md

   - http://creativecommons.org/licenses/by/3.0/

 - me_quran Font is used under following license:
- - Seeking author's permission to bundle and use me_quran font.
-Their site allows non-commercial usage.
+ - Permission from author to include in this project for non-commercial purposes.

 - Hussaini Nastaleeq Font is used under following license:
  - https://github.com/khaledhosny/hussaini-nastaleeq/blob/master/LICENSE